thunder-project/thunder-docs/markdown/base-methods.md

 # base methods

-Here is complete documentation for the base class methods.
+Here is complete documentation for both the base and data class methods.

 #### `astype(dtype, casting='unsafe')`

 Cast values to the specified type.

+- **`dtype`** `str or dtype`

+   Typecode or data-type to which the array is cast.
+- **`casting`** `['no'` `'equiv'` `'safe'` `'same_kind'` `'unsafe']` `optional`

+   Controld what kind of data casting may occur.
+Defaluts to 'unsafe' for backwards compatibility.
+'no' means the data types should not be cast at all.
+'equiv' means only byte-order changes are allowed.
+'safe' means only casts which can preserve values are allowed.
+'same_kind' means only safe casts or casts within a kind, like float64 to float32, are allowed.
+'unsafe' means any data conversions may be done.

 #### `cache()`